 Loving Kindness Meditation

-Loving kindness (Pali term metta) is a meditation practice taught by Buddha to develop the mental habit of selflessness.
-This practice will give rise to a much more positive mindset and a healthier flow of emotional energy.
+Loving-kindness (Pali term metta) is a meditation practice taught by Buddha to develop the mental habit of selflessness, which gives rise to positive change and healthy emotional energy flow.